 If you are using Facebook, you’ve no doubt become aware of Facebook Live.
 I can’t even watch T.V. for a night without seeing a commercial encouraging me to use Facebook Live.
 I’m thinking that it hasn’t taken off like they would like.
 Maybe because we all want to do it well without messing up?
 Maybe because we’re wondering what to say or do?
 I admit, I get a little seasick with some of the wobbly live videos my Facebook friends are creating.
 Don’t get me wrong…good for them for jumping in!
 I’m just not quite ready.
 But there is a remedy for my reluctance.

 Did you know you can do a Facebook Live video with the setting on “private”?
 Yes, you can practice all you want.
-Practice your script, the way you hold your phone, and the steps you might take, or where you’ll sit.
+Practice your script, the way you hold your phone, and the steps you might take, or where you’ll sit or stand.
 Practice with different lighting.
 Get it just the way you want it, then go live.
 Then be brilliant!

 Do you want more control than that?
 Chris and I found a way to do Facebook Live from our computer.
 We think it’s pretty cool.
 The screen is larger than when you go live from your phone.
 It looks more pleasing to the eye, in my opinion.